Monique Blyther

 Director of Communications, Branding & Engagement

-Monique Blyther is an esteemed communications leader and digital media strategist whose career spans over two decades of innovation and social impact.
-A distinguished graduate of George Mason University with a degree in journalism—and further refined by digital marketing studies at Georgetown University—Monique blends intellectual rigor with creative storytelling to shape narratives and drive meaningful change.
+Monique Blyther is a dynamic communications leader and digital storyteller whose career spans more than two decades at the intersection of media, marketing, and civic impact.
+A graduate of George Mason University with a degree in journalism, and further shaped by digital marketing studies at Georgetown University, Monique blends strategic insight with creative vision to craft narratives that inform, inspire, and move communities forward.

-She began her journey at Gannett, where she honed her digital production skills before moving into pioneering roles in radio and television.
-Early on, her initiatives like the engaging radio show “Real Talk” and the influential series “Smart Mom,” which captivated over 2.5 million viewers, established her as a thought leader in media.
+Her career began at Gannett, where she developed her foundation in digital production before stepping into pioneering roles across radio, television, and multimedia storytelling.
+Early in her career, Monique created the engaging radio show “Real Talk” and later produced the television series “Smart Mom,” which reached more than 2.5 million viewers and established her voice as a compelling communicator in regional media.

-When she’s not driving media innovation, she’s exploring new cultural landscapes with her number one fan—her son.
+When she’s not crafting campaigns or producing creative projects, Monique enjoys exploring new cultural destinations with her number one fan—her son.